FOR IMMEDIATE RELEASE

 Contact: Chris Dobens, 718-679-8542, email@example.com

-Low-income communities and communities of color are disproportionately impacted by climate change, pollution, and nearly every environmental hazard.
-And that is why we would like to see additional funds committed to the exciting initiatives we’ve highlighted, inclusion of key initiatives that have been overlooked, and a greater focus on addressing the environmental disparities faced by these communities.
+Studies show that these communities – low-income communities and communities of color – are disproportionately impacted by climate change, pollution, and nearly every environmental hazard.
+Yet studies also show that these communities contribute the least to these issues, despite being forced to bear the brunt of their adverse effects.
+And that is why we would like to see the Governor commit additional funds to the important initiatives we have highlighted below, inclusion of key initiatives that have been overlooked, and a greater focus on addressing the environmental disparities faced by these communities.

-Governor Hochul’s 2023 State-of-the-State Address is available here.
-And to see what policies we have prioritized for this year, WE ACT’s 2023 Policy Agenda is available here (PDF).
+Governor Hochul’s 2024 State-of-the-State Address is available here.
+And to see what policies we have prioritized for this year, WE ACT’s 2024 Policy Agenda is available here.
 We look forward to working with Governor Hochul, state legislators, and their staff on these issues, and we also look forward to reviewing the details of the Executive Budget later this month.

 # # #

 WE ACT for Environmental Justice is a Northern Manhattan membership-based organization whose mission is to build healthy communities by ensuring that people of color and/or low-income residents participate meaningfully in the creation of sound and fair environmental health and protection policies and practices.
 WE ACT has offices in New York and Washington, D.C.
 Visit us at weact.org and follow us on Facebook, Twitter, and Instagram.